What's happening in Syria: how the Red Cross has helped six million people living through the Syrian Crisis

 Your support makes a huge difference

-Together with the Syrian Arab Red Crescent, we deliver emergency aid across front lines to reach people most in need.
+Together with the Syrian Arab Red Crescent, we deliver emergency aid across the front lines to reach people most affected by the conflict.
 We will also work with our partners to reach Syrian refugees living in nearby countries.

 Please support our Syria Crisis appeal.

-You can support people affected by the crisis in Syria.
+You can support people affected by the Syrian crisis.
 To learn more about how your donation could help, click 'DONATE' to visit our Syria Crisis Appeal page.Donate